unity8-team/miral/tasks_for_the_interested_reader.md

 possible, without much consideration of being useful.
 Here are some suggestions for a better approach:

- - top level surfaces ought to fill the tile when created
+ - top level windows ought to fill the tile when created

- - the tiling algorithm ought to lay surfaces out as follows:
+ - the tiling algorithm ought to lay windows out as follows:

     - Single surface: takes up the whole screen

-    - Two surfaces: The screen is split in two tiles of equal width (half the screen’s width) and full height.
+    - Two windows: The screen is split in two tiles of equal width (half the screen’s width) and full height.
 Each surface is placed in a tile (left or right), with the newest surface occupying the left tile.

-    - Three or more surfaces: The screen is split in two tiles of equal width and full height, as in the previous case.
+    - Three or more windows: The screen is split in two tiles of equal width and full height, as in the previous case.
 The newest surface occupies the left tile.
-The right part is now further divided vertically into smaller tiles having equal height, to host the remaining surfaces, with older surfaces being closer to the bottom.
+The right part is now further divided vertically into smaller tiles having equal height, to host the remaining windows, with older windows being closer to the bottom.

   - Add a titlebar to the top of the screen.
 The titlebar should be split evenly into horizontal blocks, one per tile.
 Each block containing the title of the